g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 	- [`unitsf`](#unitsf)
 	- [`passsf`](#passsf)

-> overview of archotecture
+> overview of architecture

 This system architecture was designed to divide any/all programming into three areas

 > **agent**
-> > The "agent" is the PureScript program that contains the "buisness logic" of any AI system developed with this software.
+> > The "agent" is the PureScript program that contains the "business logic" of any AI system developed with this software.
 > > The agent is specified by a single signal function, constructed within the effect monad, that accepts a "unit" non-value as input and emits a unit as output.
 >
 > `component`